-As a law firm that’s built a reputation for protecting the rights of workers after job-related injuries, The Perecman Firm, P.L.L.C., is proud to support National Electrical Safety Month.
+As a law firm that’s built a reputation for protecting the rights of workers after job-related injuries, The Perecman Firm, is proud to support National Electrical Safety Month.

 During the month of May, the Electrical Safety Foundation International (ESFI) works to reduce the number of electrical accidents by educating the public and key populations about common risks and essential safety practices.
 The ESFI gives particular attention to workers who perform job duties with and near electricity.